About the Critical Home Repair Program

 - Willingness for HFHGP to conduct a credit check and background check on all residents over age 18

-Homeowners are responsible for paying a portion of the project cost (materials and subcontracted labor) equal to their family’s income as a percentage of the area median income (AMI).
-All Habitat staff time is donated.
+Homeowners are responsible for paying a portion of the project material cost equal to their family’s income as a percentage of the area median income (AMI).
+All labor is donated.

 Looking for assistance beyond Habitat’s Critical Home Repair Program?